United States Citizenship and Immigration Services: Functions

 While core immigration benefits functions remain the same as under the INS, a new goal is to process immigrants' applications more efficiently.

 Improvement efforts have included attempts to reduce the applicant backlog and providing customer service through different channels, including the USCIS Contact Center with information in English and Spanish, Application Support Centers (ASCs), the Internet, and other channels.
-Enforcement of immigration laws remains under Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).

 USCIS focuses on two key points on the immigrant's path to civic integration: when they first become permanent residents and when they are ready to begin the formal naturalization process.

 A lawful permanent resident is eligible to become a U.S. citizen after holding the Permanent Resident Card for at least five continuous years, with no trips out of the country of 180 days or more.

 If the lawful permanent resident marries a U.S. citizen, eligibility for U.S. citizenship is shortened to three years so long as the resident has been living with their spouse continuously for at least three years and the spouse has been a resident for at least three years.

 Forms

 USCIS handles all forms and processing materials related to immigration and naturalization.
-This is evident from USCIS' predecessor, the INS, (Immigration and Naturalization Service) which is defunct as of March 1, 2003.
+This is evident from USCIS's predecessor, the INS (Immigration and Naturalization Service), which is defunct as of March 1, 2003.

-USCIS currently handles two kinds of forms: those relating to immigration, and those related to naturalization.
-Forms are designated by a specific name, and an alphanumeric sequence consisting of one letter, followed by two or three digits.
+USCIS handles two kinds of forms: those related to immigration, and those related to naturalization.
+Forms are designated by a specific name, and an alphanumeric sequence consisting of a letter followed by two or three digits.

 Forms related to immigration are designated with an I (for example, I-551, Permanent Resident Card) and forms related to naturalization are designated by an N (for example, N-400, Application for Naturalization).